Skip to Content

 Carefully pour sauce over rhubarb, patting down gently

-Sprinkle rest of crumbs on top
+Sprinkle rest of the crumbs on top

-Cover with lid
+Cover with lid.

 Thank you to Peggy for providing this fantastic recipe!
 Peggy and her husband, Paul, are such a nice couple!
 Can’t wait to camp with them again.